data-integrations/sample-spark-app/README.md

 This repo contains two example spark apps that can run on Apache Spark.
   - word-count-java: contains word count example written in Java
-  - sparkpi-scala: contains sparkpi example written in Scala This wiki documents steps to run these standard examples on directly on Spark and using CDAP without any code change
+  - sparkpi-scala: contains sparkpi example written in Scala

+Notes below have steps to run these standard examples on directly on Spark and using CDAP without any code change

 ## Running examples directly on Spark